huangjien/aiBackend/README.md

 ## Notes

-- The application uses Java 21
+- The application uses Java 21 (compatible with Java 24)
+- Gradle 8.14 for build automation with Java 24 compatibility
 - PostgreSQL is configured for data persistence
 - H2 in-memory database is used for testing
 - AI capabilities are provided through Spring AI with Ollama integration
 - MCP (Model Context Protocol) client and server support included
 - Test dependencies include JUnit 5, Mockito, and Spring Boot Test
-- Tests are designed to work with or without Gradle's test task
+- All tests use type-safe REST template operations with proper generic handling
 - GitHub Actions workflow automates CI/CD pipeline with Docker image building and pushing
 - Multi-platform Docker images (linux/amd64, linux/arm64) are built automatically
 - Security vulnerability scanning is integrated into the CI/CD pipeline